jbruce12000/kiln-controller/README.md

-Kiln-Controller
+Kiln Controller
 ==========

 Turns a Raspberry Pi into a cheap, universal & web-enabled kiln controller.
-Of course, since it is basically just a robot sensing temperature and controlling environmental agitators (heating/cooling) you can use it as inspiration / basis when you're in need of a PID based temperature controller for your project.
+Of course, since it is basically just a robot sensing temperature and controlling environmental agitators (heating) you can use it as inspiration / basis when you're in need of a PID based temperature controller for your project.
 Don't forget to share and drop a link, when you do :)